natcap/invest.users-guide/extensions/investspec/README.md

 # investspec extension for Sphinx

-This is a custom Sphinx extension that generates documentation of InVEST model inputs from the model's `ARGS_SPEC`.
+This is a custom Sphinx extension that generates documentation of InVEST model inputs from the model's `MODEL_SPEC`.
 Its purpose is to help us reduce duplicated information and provide consistent, user-friendly documentation.
 The `investspec` extension provides the `:investspec:` role, which can be used inline in RST files to insert generated documentation anywhere you want.